Table of Contents

-There are several hundred partnerships in the UK, which make up one of the most common business forms.
+There are several hundred partnerships in the USA, which make up one of the most common business forms.
 There are two main types of business entities: sole proprietorships and limited companies.

 Taking a look at a business partnership from both sides, here are the advantages: